 A person who does not have a valid POA and ACD will lose control of who looks after them and their affairs while they are alive.
 Neither of these documents operate after you die.

-A Will is a document that, among other things distributes your assets when you die.
+A Will is a document that, among other things lets your executors know how (once your liabilities are paid) you wish your assets to be distributed when you die.
 It also appoints the people who will look after your young children until they are old enough to look after themselves.
-There are some assets that do not usually form part of your estate – such as superannuation and interests in trusts – and these need to be dealt with separately.
+There are some assets that may not form part of your estate – such as jointly owned assets, superannuation and interests in trusts.
+These last two need to be considered with separately.

 A person who dies without a valid Will is intestate and cannot control how their estate will be distributed when they die.
 If a person dies intestate, the government will decide who gets what from their estate in accordance with the then current legislation.
 A partnered person MUST NOT assume that their partner will get everything.
 They may not.